 2. Migrating Logic vs Redesigning Logic

 Legacy systems contain decades of business logic embedded in code.
 Should you replicate this logic exactly or redesign it?
-Additionally, exact replication preserves proven business rules but perpetuates inefficiencies.
+Also, exact replication preserves proven business rules but perpetuates inefficiencies.

 In industrial and operational environments, legacy system modernization from specialists like Salem Automation presents a practical middle ground, replicating the behavior of legacy hardware and software precisely enough that surrounding business logic can be preserved and validated before any redesign decisions are made.